 2. Grass Square – for outdoor events like rocket launching programs

-3. Amenities like the convenience store and gift shop.
+3. Amenities like convenience stores and gift shops.

 4. Lightning Pizza – it is the only pizza in the world made with over 30 fresh Jeju local toppings.